Install WordPress, then what next?

 I think that the answer lies in the way they went about finding and downloading WordPress.

 The first option is available through wordpress.com, but the other 2 require downloads from wordpress.org.
-The difference between options 2 and 3 are that with option 2 you need to upload the downloaded software to your web host whereas for option 3 it just stays on your computer.
+The difference between options 2 and 3 is that with option 2 you need to upload the downloaded software to your web host whereas, with option 3, it just stays on your computer.

 What Recommendations do I have for those who want to install WordPress themselves?

-Well, I’m a WordPress user with some experience and I run a website development company, so my first recommendation could be to let me sort it out for them to deliver the solution they really want, but if they really want to have a go themselves….
+Well, I’m a WordPress user with some experience and I run a website development company, so my first recommendation could be to let me sort it out for them to deliver the professional WordPress installation solution they really want, but if they really want to have a go themselves…

 - Try it out at wordpress.com first – it could save you a lot of time and expense if you find out it doesn’t do what you thought it would!